 16. Dinh Cau Temple & Dinh Ba Temple

-- Dinh Cau Address: Quarter 2, Duong Dong Town — rocky promontory by the sea
+- Dinh Cau Address: Quarter 2, Duong Dong Town — located on a rocky promontory facing the sea

 17. Ho Quoc Pagoda